rigelminer/rigel/README.md

                   meaning the default value should be used.

-          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`
+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`.
+          When dual or triple mining the value may be prepended with the algorithm index `[<index>]`.
+Primary algorithm has index 1.

           Examples:
           --fan-control 30